 That’s what I was thinking the other day when I read Joshua 3, the story of the Israelites getting ready to cross the Jordan.
 It’s an amazing story, but I was getting nothing out of it.
 I looked at all the highlighting I’d done last year, but got zilch encouragement for my life today.
-(This just shows how low this basket case girl can sink.)
+(This just shows you how low I can sink.)

 Finally, a nugget of truth in verse 5 caught my attention: “Consecrate yourselves, for tomorrow the Lord will do amazing things among you.”
 I could see it had a command and a promise.
 But what did that word “consecrate” mean?
 Consecrate is something a priest does, right?
 Not something for home schooling moms.

 I wrote it down and decided to do some verse mapping.
 And you know what?
 After 15 minutes, I was surprised by how much I God spoke to me through one little verse.